Conductivity of concentrated salt solutions: Results and discussion

 To examine the possible discrepancy from data more closely, the results for salts from Fig.~\ref{fig:universal} are reproduced in Fig.~\ref{fig:universal2}, where a decrement to a relative conductivity, $1 - K/K_0$, is plotted against $R_h \sqrt{c_{\infty}}$ in a log-log scale.
 It can be seen that in dilute solutions, where the decrease in relative conductivity is so small that was even not discernible on the scale of Fig.~\ref{fig:universal}, the data are slightly above the theory indicating some additional retardation in the ion migration.
+The discrepancy looks constant at smaller values $R_h \sqrt{c_{\infty}}$, which indicates an increase in the extra retardation effect with salt, but then the deviations from our (electrophoretic) theory reduce and completely disappear in concentrated solutions.

-An explanation can be obtained if we invoke the relaxation effect, which is due to an emergence of an additional (retarding) field caused by a distortion of the EDL symmetry during the migration.
-Onsager showed that when $\varrho_h \ll 1$ the electrophoretic and relaxation terms are summed up~\cite{onsager.l:1927}, which in our notations yields
+An explanation can be obtained if we invoke the relaxation effect.
+Onsager showed that when $\varrho_h \ll 1$ the electrophoretic and relaxation terms can be considered separately and are summed up~\cite{onsager.l:1927}, which in our notations yields